Carbon-for-Developers/carbon-sdks/go/docs/GetEmbeddingDocumentsBody.md

 `func (o *GetEmbeddingDocumentsBody) UnsetParentFileIds()`

 UnsetParentFileIds ensures that no value is present for ParentFileIds, not even an explicit nil
+### GetIncludeAllChildren

+`func (o *GetEmbeddingDocumentsBody) GetIncludeAllChildren() bool`

+GetIncludeAllChildren returns the IncludeAllChildren field if non-nil, zero value otherwise.

+### GetIncludeAllChildrenOk

+`func (o *GetEmbeddingDocumentsBody) GetIncludeAllChildrenOk() (*bool, bool)`

+GetIncludeAllChildrenOk returns a tuple with the IncludeAllChildren field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeAllChildren

+`func (o *GetEmbeddingDocumentsBody) SetIncludeAllChildren(v bool)`

+SetIncludeAllChildren sets IncludeAllChildren field to given value.

+### HasIncludeAllChildren

+`func (o *GetEmbeddingDocumentsBody) HasIncludeAllChildren() bool`

+HasIncludeAllChildren returns a boolean if a field has been set.

 ### GetTagsV2

 `func (o *GetEmbeddingDocumentsBody) GetTagsV2() map[string]interface{}`